 Do Guppy Fry Eat Each Other?

-Thankfully, no. Guppies don’t display cannibalistic behavior at the early stages of their lives.
+Thankfully, no. Guppies don’t display cannibalistic behavior in the early stages of their lives.

-They’ll eat whatever their parents are eating—brine shrimp, bloodworms, flakes, among other things.
+They’ll eat whatever their parents are eating—brine shrimp, bloodworms, and flakes among other things.

 However, there’s a catch.
 We can’t rule out the possibility of an older fry bullying and nipping at smaller ones.